 A good way to check if your plant needs to be watered is to stick a finger in the first 2-4 inches of soil and to see if it is still damp.
 Wait until the soil is dry to water again.

-Additionally, kumquat trees thrive in humid environments, so if your plant is indoors try misting the leaves to prevent them from drying out.
+Additionally, kumquat trees thrive in humid environments, so if your plant is indoors try misting the leaves to prevent them from drying out and curling.

 Also, check that the soil is well-drained.
 For indoor trees, this can be done by choosing a pot with good drainage.
 For outdoor trees, be sure to not use clay-like soils that aren’t capable of draining.